TS552 - Measuring equipment Vevor - Free user manual and instructions

 - Disconnect the transmitter from all cables/leads connected.

 - Do not move the transmitter.
-Connect the unused end of the test to the black terminal of the transmitter.
+Connect the unused end of the test lead to the black terminal of the transmitter.

 If needed, use the following steps to replace the fuse: